Resume

 • Study the job posting.
 Look closely at the skills, qualifications, and keywords they highlight.

 • Speak their language.
-Many Canadian companies use applicant tracking systems (ATS) to screen resumes, so including keywords from the job description helps your resume get noticed.
+Many Canadian companies use ATS to screen resumes, so including keywords from the job description helps your resume get noticed.

 • Adjust your achievements.
 Focus on accomplishments that align with the role.
 For example, if the job calls for project management skills, describe when you successfully led a project and delivered results.